-- the level of payments received under existing collaboration agreements, licensing agreements and other arrangements as well as our ability to enter into new collaboration agreements, licensing agreements and other arrangements that provide additional payments; - · our ability to control costs; - our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - · the amount of our cash and cash equivalents and marketable securities that serve as collateral for bank lines of credit; - future clinical trial results; - our need to expand our product and clinical development efforts; - our ability to share the costs of our clinical development efforts with third parties; - the cost and timing of regulatory approvals; - the cost of clinical and research supplies of our product candidates; - the effect of competing technological and market developments; - the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights; - · the cost of any acquisitions of or investments in businesses, products and technologies; and - · the cost and timing of establishing or contracting for sales, marketing and distribution capabilities.
+- the progress and scope of other research and development activities conducted by us; - · the level of payments received under existing collaboration agreements, licensing agreements and other arrangements; - · the degree to which we conduct funded development activity on behalf of partners to whom we have out-licensed compounds; - our ability to enter into new collaboration agreements, licensing agreements and other arrangements that provide additional payments; - · our ability to control costs; - our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - · the amount of our cash and cash equivalents and marketable securities that serve as collateral for bank lines of credit; - future clinical trial results; - our need to expand our product and clinical development efforts; - our ability to share the costs of our clinical development efforts with third parties; - the cost and timing of regulatory approvals; - · the cost of clinical and research supplies of our product candidates; - the effect of competing technological and market developments; - · the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights; and - the cost of any acquisitions of or investments in businesses, products and technologies.

 One or more of these factors or changes to our current operating plan may require us to use available capital resources significantly earlier than we anticipate.
 If our capital resources are insufficient to meet future capital requirements, we will have to raise additional funds.
 We may seek to raise funds through the sale of equity or debt securities or through external borrowings.
-In addition, we may enter into strategic partnerships for the development and commercialization of our compounds.
+In addition, we may enter into additional strategic partnerships or collaborative arrangements for the development and commercialization of our compounds.
 However, we may be unable to raise sufficient additional capital when we need it, on favorable terms or at all.
 The sale of equity or convertible debt securities in the future may be dilutive to our stockholders, and debt-financing arrangements may require us to pledge certain assets and enter into covenants that would restrict certain business activities or our ability to incur further indebtedness, and may contain other terms that are not favorable to our stockholders or us.
 If we are unable to obtain adequate funds on reasonable terms, we may be required to curtail operations significantly or obtain funds by entering into financing, supply or collaboration agreements on unattractive terms or we may be required to relinquish rights to technology or product candidates or to grant licenses on terms that are unfavorable to us.